Balein-Fercoadee/MontyHallSimulator/readme.md

 ## Running

-To use the default number of trials:
+To use the default number of trials and threads:

-`./MontyHallSimulator`
+`./MontyHallSimulator` will execute 100,000 trials on one thread.

 To supply the number of trials:

 `./MontyHallSimulator <numberOfTrials>`

-`./MontyHallSimulator 1000000`
+`./MontyHallSimulator 1000000` will execute 1,000,000 trials on one thread.

+To supply the number of trials and threads:

+`./MontyHallSimulator <numberOfTrials> <numberOfThreads>`

+`./MontyHallSimulator 10000000 6` will execute 10,000,000 trials on six threads.

-##More documentation to come.
+## More documentation to come.